galenseilis/galenseilis.github.io/about.md

 ---
 layout: page
-title: About
+title: Research
-permalink: /about/
+permalink: /research/
 ---

-# Biotechnology
-I completed a college diploma in [BioScience Technology][biotech] at the Saskatchewan Institute of Applied Science and Technology, now known as [Saskatchewan Polytechnic][SaskPolytech] and went on to work as a research technician in ecotoxicology.
+I worked as a research technician in ecotoxicology.
 If you're interested, I've included links to publications where I am mentioned in the paper's acknowledgments.

 [Bacterial diversity and production of sulfide in microcosms containing uncompacted bentonites][Grigoryan2018]